aixplain/video-dubbing/README.md

 The app performs the following actions:

-1. Uploads the video file to the specified S3 bucket and folder.
+1. Uploads the video file to the S3.
 2. Runs the subtitle pipeline on the uploaded video using aiXplain SDK.
 3. Downloads the generated subtitles in the SRT format for each language available in the result.
 4. Saves the downloaded subtitles in the **`subtitles`** directory under a unique `job ID` within the project's data directory.